 …You've got that little voice whispering in your ear that if your posts don't measure up to some impossibly high standard you've set, then all is lost and the world will know that you're a fraud.

 The good news is, it simply isn't true.

 You don't need every post to be a 2,000-word masterpiece or the final definitive word on your topic.
 Instead, all you need is content that gives your readers what they want.

 Your readers want to know the latest news or the best methods?
 Then that's what you give them.
 Forget trying to be a great writer and instead focus on being your readers' “friend in the business” and you'll be an AMAZING blogger.

 - Keep a running list of blogging ideas.
-Use a program like Evernote to keep track of your ideas and the resources you can draw from when writing your posts.
+Use a program like Evernote or Trello to keep track of your ideas and the resources you can draw from when writing your posts.

-- Re-purpose your content and other people's content, too.
+- Re-purpose your content.
 Curate, list, pull bits and pieces from here and there – it's all good.
-Just give credit to everyone you sourced from.
-And go back to your own content and see if you can't update it, re-purpose it, mix it up or whatever.
+Go back to your own content and see if you can't update it, re-purpose it, mix it up or whatever.
 Odds are if you've blogged for more than a year then you've got a small goldmine of content you can sift through to create new content.